 Daniel Burka, the creative director at Digg and one of the founders of Pownce, spoke about the ‘cohesive user experience’ or how Digg tried to allow users to participate on the site without requiring them to follow a lengthy signup process.
 Nice to have a little insight into the development process behind a huge site like Digg.

 Tantek Çelik followed with his microformats presentation.
 I expected a great deal from his presentation, maybe a little too much.
 It was a little too advanced for those who have never heard of microformats before and not advanced enough for the others.
 Maybe I shouldn’t have bought that microformats book on last year’s edition.

 Next up: Matt Jones and Matt Biddulph.
 My opinion?
 Splendid!
 Those two Dopplr guys gave the most hectic presentation of the day and I loved it.
 They talked about how Dopplr could be as little intrusive as possible, a connector between different social networks and passing on the data to the next (web)app.
 They explained how they preferred to grow slowly, trying to build up trust first as they seem to understand where you are at a given point is sensitive data for most people.
 My Dopplr ‘friends’ (a word they specifically refuse to use) tripled in a single day which shows how everyone gave Dopplr a second look after their presentation, nicely done Matt & Matt.

 The System of the World

-Jeremy Keith closed with a science fiction story which I didn't really understand in the beginning.
-He tried to prove that the success of social webapps are unpredictable, even though we are likely to think we can.
+Jeremy Keith closed with a science fiction story which I didn’t really understand in the beginning.
+He tried to prove that the success of social webapps is unpredictable, even though we are likely to think we can.
 It was an unusual presentation that felt confusing at the start but became better and better towards the end.
 His point on the strength of weak ties was something completely new to me.
 Another book to read.